vbrusse/doca-comch/README.md

 ---
 ## Experiments and Measurements

+### Experimental Setup

+* The project is not using Cloud RAN and neither CNF deployments in K8s

-Ensure this [OpenAirKernelMainSetup](https://gitlab.eurecom.fr/oai/openairinterface5g/-/wikis/OpenAirKernelMainSetup#ubuntu-1604-ltslinux-kernel-version-48-or-higher) and if the host is not using any ISA (instruction Set Archirecture) of AVX2-512.
+* Ensure this [OpenAirKernelMainSetup](https://gitlab.eurecom.fr/oai/openairinterface5g/-/wikis/OpenAirKernelMainSetup#ubuntu-1604-ltslinux-kernel-version-48-or-higher) and if the host is not using any ISA (instruction Set Archirecture) of AVX2-512.

 ### First thing
 Ensure that the host and DPU are configured with these [Prerequisites](https://gitlab.eurecom.fr/oai/openairinterface5g/-/blob/develop/doc/ORAN_FHI7.2_Tutorial.md).
 It is not low-latency kernel anymore, it is realtime kernel now.